Books Like The Thursday Murder Club — 7 Cosy Mystery Picks

 Richard Osman • 2021

 The direct sequel and the most obvious next read — Elizabeth, Joyce, Ibrahim, and Ron are back, the banter is sharper, and the mystery involves diamonds and a very inconvenient ex-husband.
 The Thursday Murder Club series is now four books long and every entry maintains the quality of the first.
 Start here if you want more of exactly what you loved.
+This delivers every element of the original: Elizabeth's tradecraft applied to increasingly improbable situations, Joyce's diary entries as comic counterpoint, Ron's instinct for class-based analysis of every crime scene, and Ibrahim's psychiatric precision brought to bear on suspects who would rather not be read quite so accurately.

 The No. 1 Ladies' Detective Agency book cover